content-left-bg.png

 Purpose

-This procedure outlines the obligation of departmental staff to comply with early childhood legislation (state and federal), regulations, frameworks and guidelines when delivering kindergarten in Queensland state schools.
+This procedure outlines the obligation of departmental staff and State Delivered Kindergarten (SDK) workers to comply with early childhood legislation (State and National), regulations, frameworks and guidelines when delivering kindergarten in Queensland state schools.

 Overview

-This procedure supports the day-to-day operation of State Delivered Kindergarten (SDK) by outlining specific compliance obligations, role responsibilities and key controls from the Department of Education's (the department) policies and procedures, state and federal legislation, the National Quality Framework (NQF) and nationally required documents.
+This procedure supports the day-to-day operation of SDK by outlining specific compliance obligations, role responsibilities and key controls derived from the Department of Education's (the department) policies and procedures, State and National legislation, the National Quality Framework (NQF) and nationally required documents.

 Responsibilities